logo

 This year's Wildlife Photographer of the Year grand title was awarded to French underwater photographer Laurent Ballesta.
 His winning image, 'Creation,' captures camouflage groupers exiting their cloud of eggs and sperm in Fakarava, French Polynesia.

 Rosamund Kidman Cox, chair of the jury, speaks highly of the stunning photo.
-"The image works on so many levels; it is surprising, energetic, and intriguing and has an otherworldly beauty," she said.
+"The image works on so many levels; it is surprising, energetic, and intriguing, and it possesses an otherworldly beauty," she said.

 There were also many other highly deserving winners from each category.
 Scroll down to take a look at some of the winning photographs, as well as some of the other stunning entries.